Celebrating 20 years of community-led development "The Apache Way"

 Help improve this document by contributing documentation patches !
 If the information you seek isn't in this document, then please submit a patch once the infrastructure folks have answered your question.

-Links to the mirrored distribution artifacts must not reference the main Apache web site.
+Links to the mirrored distribution artifacts must not reference the main Apache download server.
 They should use the standard mechanisms to distribute the load between the mirrors.
 See below for details.

 All links to checksums, detached signatures and public keys must reference the main Apache web site and should use https:// (SSL).
 For example: https://downloads.apache.org/httpd/KEYS